Treatments

 If you are experiencing gastrointestinal symptoms such as heartburn or acid reflux, please consult your physician to see a specialist.
 Here are a few medications commonly prescribed for gastrointestinal symptoms of scleroderma:

-Medications for Raynaud's Phenomenon
+Medication for Raynaud's Phenomenon

 Medication for pain